 Head to Goreme

-Cappadocia is unreal – you will see caves, fairy chimneys, weird formations and giant mushrooms.
+Cappadocia is unreal – you will see caves, fairy chimneys, weird formations, and giant mushrooms.
 The best part – you can stay in a cave too!
 Cappadocia is massive and has around 10 towns (or villages) but I recommend you stay in Goreme.
-It is super lively and you can walk to the main town centre from the most parts.
+It is super lively and you can walk to the main town center from most parts.

 Derinkuyu underground city, Ihlara Valley, Pigeon Valley

 Now that you’ve found your nest, it’s time to explore the wonder of Cappadocia.
 There are many different tours that are available in Cappadocia because there’s so much to see.
 However, I joined the Green Tour with New Goreme Tours.
 The reason why I picked this tour was because it includes places that I knew I definitely wanted to see, but couldn’t reach myself by walking.
 The Green Tour takes you to explore Derinkuyu underground city, marvel at the view from Ugrup Panorama Point, and includes a traditional Turkish lunch.

 Sunset Point in Goreme

 After going back to the comfort of the Sultan Cave Suites for a well-deserved rest, you’ll go for an evening stroll to Goreme Sunset Point before bed.
 The insurmountable beauty of this view is sure to stay with you for a lifetime.